-Perfervid cupidity would be an extreme desire for wealth or what Simple Reality would call an overheated false-self security energy center.
-Would this be a form of mental illness or merely some poor soul lacking in awareness and as a consequence, self-destructing?
-We could always consult the experts in the DSM-5, the Diagnostic and Statistical Manual of Mental Disorders (5th Edition), the so-called “bible of psychiatry” to find out.
+This is a short theatre piece, actually a “conversation” about perfervid cupidity—what Simple Reality considers to be an overheated false-self security energy center.
+Is this a form of mental illness or merely some poor soul lacking in awareness and, as a consequence, self-destructing?
+If it were a mental illness, we would consult the experts in the DSM-5, the Diagnostic and Statistical Manual of Mental Disorders (5th Edition), the so-called “bible of psychiatry.”

 Person #2 (P-2): Not so fast!
 A good researcher takes nothing for granted, assumes nothing without a penetrating skepticism.

 P-1: Do you mean we are not to trust the DSM?

 P-1: But this resource has been around for years, has been used by mental health professionals for decades, surely it doesn’t change much from year to year.
 Isn’t it like the dictionary?
 Can’t we just look up “Perfervid Cupidity” and its symptoms and get a diagnosis and prescription?

 P-2: Ha!
 Ha!
 Ha!
 What culture do you live in my friend?
 This is the U.S. In case you haven’t heard, these Americans inhabit the DSM-5 like rats thrive in Manhattan, and it’s the rats that define who’s sick and who’s not.

 P-1: But those are the rats who know what they are talking about, they are the trained rats, the rats that know how to run the maze of mental illness.

 P-2: How in heaven’s name does a guy like you become so naïve, so brainwashed?

 P-1: What do you mean?

 P-2: You’ve assumed, first, that trained psychiatrists know what they’re doing and secondly that there is agreement among them as to what mental illness is and how it should be treated.